yoyothesheep/python-data-analysis-visualization-nyc-career-ds-062518/README.md

 Wow, that is a lot of information!
-We can see that this is a dictionary representing one of the groups we've pulled from the Meetup API.
-All of the groups will take this same form, that is they will have the same keys (i.e. description, state, city, lat, lon, category, topics, etc.) We can more easily see a list of keys by using the keys() method we've used in earlier labs.
+We can see that the first element of the `data` list is a dictionary representing one of the groups we've pulled from the Meetup API.
+Each group will take this same form, that is they will have the same keys (i.e. description, state, city, lat, lon, category, topics, etc.) We can more easily see a list of keys by using the keys() method we've used in earlier labs.

 ```python